 - Impacts depend on what those servers are used for, how they are connected on your network, and the projected business effects and costs that successful compromises would cause.

 Finally, you need to consider the cost and perhaps additional risks of mitigating the vulnerabilities.
-I've no idea what the costs to upgrading or replacing the products would be, nor what effects that might have on the rest of your IT.
-I would at least consider compensating controls such as additional/closer monitoring and slick responses instead of upgrades.
+I've no idea what upgrading or replacing the products would cost, nor what effects that might have on the rest of your IT.
+I would at least consider compensating controls such as additional, closer monitoring and slick responses instead of upgrades.
 In other words, look at the full range of risk treatments.

 With additional information on these wider aspects of risk, management should be able to make better informed decisions about what, if anything, needs to be done to treat these risks or whether other risks are of greater concern.

-Implementation tip: third party security testers, like IT auditors, are independent of the organization and hence often see things in a new light.
+Implementation tip: third party security testers, like IT auditors, are independent of the organisation and hence often see things in a new light.
 They bring experience and knowledge of the outside world.
 This is a valuable perspective that insiders lack, so don’t just dismiss what they tell you out of hand without considering it properly and ideally discussing it openly with them.
 However, their independence means they may not fully appreciate the business context for information security, for example competing investment priorities.
-It is your management’s role to take decisions and allocate resources in the best interests of the organization, so give them the information to help them do their job.
+It is your management’s role to take decisions and allocate resources in the best interests of the organisation, so give them the information they need to do their job.

 FAQ: “I’m confused about ‘residual risk’.
 For example, after risk assessment there are 3 risks (A, B and C): risk A is acceptable, B and C are not acceptable.
 After risk treatment, B becomes acceptable but C is still not acceptable.
 Which is the residual risk: just C?
 Or B and C?”

-A: Residual literally means 'of the residue' or 'left over'.
-So, residual risk is the left over risk remaining after all risk treatments have been applied.
-In your example, A, B and C all leave some (residual) risk behind.
+A: Residual literally means 'of the residue' or 'left-over'.
+So, residual risk is the left-over risk remaining after all risk treatments have been applied.
+It’s the risk kicking around in the bottom of the bucket after you’ve tipped out the rest.
+However, in your example, A, B and C all leave some (residual) risk behind.

-- Mitigated or controlled risks are still risks: they reduced but not eliminated, usually, and the controls may fail in action (e.g. antivirus software that does not recognize 100% of all malware, or that someone accidentally disables one day).
+- Mitigated or controlled risks are still risks: they are reduced but not eliminated, usually, and the controls may fail in action (e.g. antivirus software that does not recognize and block 100% of all malware, or that someone accidentally disables one day);

-- Transferred risks are reduced but are still risks, since the transferal may not turn out well in practice (e.g. if an insurance company declines a claim for some reason) and may not be adequate to completely negate the impacts (e.g. the insurance 'excess' charge).
+- Shared risks are reduced but are still risks, since the transferal may not turn out well in practice (e.g. if an insurance company declines a claim for some reason) and may not negate the risks completely (e.g. the insurance 'excess' charge).
 Remember that the manager/s who made the decision to transfer the risk are accountable for that decision if it all goes pear-shaped ...

 The overall point is that you need to keep an eye on residual risks, review them from time to time, and where appropriate improve/change the treatments if the residuals are excessive.

-Implementation tip: actually managing residual risks, systematically, is a sign of a mature ISMS since it implies that the organization already has a grip on its unacceptable risks and is taking a sensible, realistic approach towards managing information risks.
+Implementation tip: managing residual risks, systematically and explicitly, is a sign of a mature ISMS since it implies that management is taking a sensible, realistic approach towards managing information risks, including those believed to be appropriately treated.
+There is a strong link here between risk, security, incident and business continuity management.

 < Previous FAQ section FAQ index Next FAQ section >